Skip to Main Content

 Lelooska (1933–1996), Kwakwaka’wakw (Kwakiutl Northwest Coast), unpainted pole, 1996.
 Gift of Lelooska Foundation (Ariel, WA), 1996.

-Watzek is open 141 hours a week during a semester, and whenever we are open, someone is ready to help you at the Check Out desk.
-It's an excellent place to ask questions.
 For in-depth help with research and using the library, come to the Research Help desk.
-Research librarians staff the desk on weekday afternoons, and are available to meet by appointment at other times.
-Every department and program at the college has a corresponding librarian, and we strongly encourage students to get to know theirs.
+Librarians are at this desk on weekday afternoons, and are available to meet for one-on-one research consultations at other times.
+Every department and program at the college has a corresponding librarian; we strongly encourage students to get to know theirs!

 Lelooska cedar panel